-One area where this formalism is especially important is the study of {\it meso-scale structures}.
-As to opposed to studying properties of individual nodes, meso-scale properties of a network involve groups of nodes, i.e. viewing the network from the {\it meso}- or medium-scale.
-Understanding these features is important to understanding the overall structure of a network.
-By far the most studied meso-scale feature is {\it community structure} \citep{Newman:2004aa, Newman:2006aa, Fortunato:2010aa}.
-A community is a {\it group} of nodes and a network is said to have community structure if nodes are highly connected within communities and loosely connected between communities.
-Then it is likely that nodes in the same community share some underlying similarities.
+Statistical formalism is especially important in the {\it meso-scale} or medium-scale analysis of networks, i.e., analyzing the properties of groups of nodes, instead of analyzing individual nodes (local-scale) or the entire network (system-scale).
+In the statistics literature, by far the most studied meso-scale property is {\it community structure} \cite{Newman:2004aa, Newman:2006aa, Fortunato:2010aa}.
+A community is a group of nodes, and a network is considered to have a community structure if nodes are heavily connected within communities but only loosely connected between communities, implying that nodes in the same community share certain fundamental characteristics.